 Your first instinct is probably to grab a browser extension that prevents the canvas image from loading.
 If it doesn’t load, they can’t track you – right?

-If everyone were to use canvas fingerprint blockers (or wear masks, as in our example), they would be effective.
-But as it stands, almost no one uses canvas fingerprint blockers.
-Heck, it’s estimated that only 5% to 10% of web users utilize an ad blocker.
+This approach would be effective if everyone used canvas fingerprint blockers (or wore masks, as in our example).
+But as it stands, almost no one uses them.
+Heck, it’s estimated that only 5 to 10% of web users utilize an ad blocker.
 The percentage of canvas fingerprint blockers must be a small fraction of that, and that’s not a big enough group to blend into – far from it.

 Submitting random canvas fingerprints

-Using different fingerprints for every request doesn’t work for the same reason as submitting no fingerprint at all.
-Any regular visitor will not change his fingerprint during a session.
-So, if you change your fingerprint during a session, that behavior is unusual, and it’s enough to categorize you into an irregular group.
+Using different fingerprints for every request doesn’t work for the same reason as submitting no fingerprint.
+Regular visitors typically do not alter their fingerprints within a session.
+Therefore, if you deviate from this pattern, it becomes an unusual behavior that can classify you into an atypical group.

-In our example, submitting random canvas fingerprint is like changing the outfit you wear every 10 seconds.
+In our example, submitting a random canvas fingerprint is like changing your outfit every 10 seconds.
 On the first request, you look normal.
-But if you change your outfit 10 seconds later on the second request, even though you’re not wearing a mask, you still make yourself stand out.
-Normal people don’t change their outfits throughout the day or use different canvas fingerprint identities in a single session.
+But if you change your outfit 10 seconds later, even though you’re not wearing a mask, you will stand out.
+Similar to how people typically don't change their outfits multiple times within a day, regular users do not commonly switch between different canvas fingerprint identities within a single browsing session.

 The only viable solution that exists

-Make the canvas fingerprinting function available on the websites you visit.
-(So it’s not clear you are wearing a mask.)
+Make canvas fingerprinting available on the websites you visit (so it’s not clear you are wearing a mask).

 Whew!
 We hope you stuck with us through that lengthy explanation.
-Canvas fingerprinting is on the rise, and “blockers” or “random submitters” will not keep you safe – in fact, they will make you more easily trackable.
+Canvas fingerprinting is rising, and “blockers” or “random submitters” will not keep you safe.
+They will make you more easily trackable.

 And now you know why.